hicks2evan/Portfolio/README.md

 Simple Calculator: A basic calculator made in class as an exercise in math, operators, user input and exceptions.

 Simple Cipher: A basic message cipher made in class as an exercise in string manipulation, exceptions and user input.

+## twitterwave:

+Based on xkcd comic https://xkcd.com/723/, tried writing some code to correlate seismic activity with twitter activity.
+I wrote it in PHP.
+Guessing the twitter oauth is no good in it anymore.
+Hope it gives you a quick laugh :)